jinroh/kadoh/report/report.md

 ## Javascript

 At first stages of our development, we had to choose between developing our application in native programming, or using web technologies.
-Native applications have the advantage to perform very well and to have access to all features of the device.
+Native applications have the advantage to perform very well and to have access to all features of the device, like persistent storing of good amount of data.
 However, they are not standardized and rarely supported by all devices in the same time.

 We decided to use Javascript because it has many advantages to develop network oriented mobile applications.
 In fact, thanks to the youth and freshness of most smartphone browsers, mobiles are even more attractive than desktops to write platform-independent web-applications that work out-of-the-box.
 Besides, the application becomes usable in *all* modern desktop browsers and in *any* frameworks embedding a Javascript Virtual Machine.